jessikarwang/DH150-JessikaWang/README.md

 ## Assignment 1 Heuristic Evaluation

 ## Resources for Mom
 I chose to base my project off my mom, who is a middle-aged woman.
 She is someone with many hobbies and have been recently introduced to the many resources found on the internet.
 I want to find good sites that many middle-aged women can easily navigate without help from their children.
 I chose a gardening resource website because I can see my mom searching up gardening tips when working on her own garden.
+My mom also enjoys shopping for clothes to find outfits that are flattering and also age-appropriate.
+Although she prefers shopping in person, because of COVID, she is forced to shop online like many of us.
+Therefore I chose the Uniqlo shopping website, an online store that middle-aged women frequent often.

 # The National Gardening Association